Alexandre Dulaunoy

 My day job is located in the information security field and especially in incident response, threat intelligence and security research.

-If you’re curious, you can check out a collection of my live activities on this page.
+If you’re curious, you can check out a collection of my live activities on this page or the archive of my Mastodon account.

 Projects